-Embassy Contact Information: Americans living in or visiting Israel, the West Bank or Gaza are encouraged to register at the Consular Section of the U.S. Embassy in Tel Aviv or the U.S. Consulate General in Jerusalem.
-E-mail registration for the U.S. Embassy is possible at firstname.lastname@example.org and for the U.S. Consulate General at email@example.com.
-When registering, U.S. citizens can obtain updated information on travel and security in the area.
+Americans living in or visiting Israel are encouraged to register at the Consular Section of the U.S. Embassy in Jerusalem and obtain updated information on travel and security within Israel.

 Dialing tel.
 144 will get you directory assistance.
 Directory and overseas operators speak English.
 The overseas operator is tel.
 188. Toll-free numbers have prefixes of 177 and 1-800, however, when you use the 1-800 number to access AT&T, there is a charge.